 This post will teach you how to grow beets at home.
-Beetroot is a great vegetable because it’s relatively easy to cultivate, and you can use seeds and scraps to start.
+Beetroot is an excellent vegetable because it’s relatively easy to cultivate, and you can use seeds and scraps to start.

 You’ll learn the basics of growing beets from seeds and how to regrow them from scraps.